-Brett considered how they could get interest stirring again and, bringing colleague Daniel onboard, came up with the idea of doing it for charity to give people that extra push in the right direction.
+Brett considered how they could get interested stirring again and, bringing colleague Daniel on board, came up with the idea of doing it for charity to give people that extra push in the right direction.

 The original goal was to raise money for Charity Water by getting the entire team to drink 300 gallons of water in 30 days.
 This meant individuals had specific targets every day and had to blast through bottles and bottles of water every week to stay on track.

 The problem?
 People weren’t drinking enough water.